To Apply for M.S./M.A Degree in Biology or M.S. Degree in Raptor Biology:

 Honors and Awards

-On behalf of the Department of Biological Sciences I am pleased to announce Tempe Regan as this year’s recipient of the Michael W Butler Ecological Research Award.
-Tempe’s masters thesis research is focused on identifying and understanding the factors that contribute to barn owl roadway mortality along a 250 km stretch of Interstate-84 in southern Idaho.
-In addition to her research activities, Tempe serves as a TA in B192, mentors undergraduates in research, and provides assistance to undergraduates looking for research opportunities within the department.
-For all these reasons, Tempe is a very deserving recipient of the award.
-Congratulations Tempe!
+On behalf of the Department of Biological Sciences I am pleased to announce Juliette Rubin as this year’s recipient of the Michael W Butler Ecological Research Award.
+Juliette’s masters thesis research focuses on the coevolutionary arms race between bats and moths.
+Specifically, she is focusing on the predator-evasion strategies that moths have acquired across their evolutionary and phylogenetic histories.
+In addition to her research activities, Juliette serves as a TA in B227 and 228, and is interested in fostering communication to engage the department’s graduate students with the greater Boise community.
+For all these reasons, Juliette is a very deserving recipient of the award.
+Congratulations Juliette!
+If you would like to learn more about Juliette’s research you can read about it here: JulietteRubin_MikeButlerAward_announcement.

 Also, I would like to thank all of the graduate students who applied for this year’s award.
 As in previous years, the selection was a difficult one for the committee.
 We continue to be impressed by the quality of research being done by our graduate students, and the commitment they’ve demonstrated toward the department, their peers, and the scientific community.